truemagic-coder/gowrex/README.md

 Easily create multipart form/file uploads and JSON requests.

-Currently this is the only public Golang library that supports multiform file uploads out of the box.
+Currently this is the only public Go library that supports multiform file uploads out of the box.

 * Simple, stable, and idomatic Go API
 * Multipart file & form uploading